Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 	...
 	// Setters must take only a single parameter, and can not return anything. set year(n) {
+		// ...is n a number?
 		this._date.setFullYear(n)
 	}
 }

+const date = new D()
+date.x = "99" // Not calling a function
+date.year = 1975 // calls a function
 ```

 ## Date format